Web-Dev-Learner/spam-email/README.md

 - **Model Evaluation**: Performance metrics visualization and cross-validation.
 - **High Accuracy**: Achieved high accuracy in spam detection.

+## Dataset

+The dataset used in this project is the **Spam-Ham** dataset, which contains labeled emails.
+The dataset is preprocessed to remove unnecessary characters and stop words.
+The goal is to classify each email as either spam or ham.

 ## Tech Stack

 - **Languages**: Python